-File geodatabases contain system tables that provide geodatabase functionality plus the data you add to the geodatabase.
-The data you add can be stored in the following types of datasets:
+File geodatabases are made up of system tables plus user data.
+User data can be stored in the following types of datasets:

 Feature datasets can contain feature classes as well as the following types of datasets: